• About Click&Boat

 6-Enjoy Croatia’s vibrant nightlife

-When it comes to a good party, Croatia is up there in a league including Ibiza and Myconos.
+When it comes to a good party, Croatia is up there in a league including Ibiza and Mykonos.
 Novalja, Split, Hvar, Zagreb and Zadar are your go-to destinations to push the boat out, especially if you like your electronic music.

 sail in Croatia